jundalisay/spblist/content/en/social/cycles/afghanistan.md

 2001 | The US war in Afghanistan begins

 Five years, or even twenty years, is way too short.
 The ideal length for a society to form its own consciousness is around 80 years.
+For example:
-For example, the period from the American Revolution to the Civil war is around 80 years.
+- the period from the American Revolution to the Civil war is around 80 years.
 Only after this period was the American identity unified.
-Likewise, it took 78 years from the British War of the Roses to establish British identity as an Anglican society under Henry the 8th.
+- it took 78 years from the British War of the Roses to establish British identity as an Anglican society under Henry the 8th.

 How did we come up with 80 years?
-According to [Socrates' social cycles](/social/supersociology/principles/part-1/chapter-05), the soul of all societies goes through four phases:
+According to Socrates' [social cycles](/social/supersociology/principles/part-1/chapter-05), the soul of all societies goes through four phases:

 1. Aristocratic
 2. Oligarchic